chef/chef-web-docs/content/api_chef_server.md

 GET /organizations/NAME/required_recipe
 ```

-This method has no request body..
+This method has no request body.

 **Response**

-The response is returned in plain text, not in JSON format, similar to:
+The response is returned in plain text, not in JSON format.
+The response is similar to:

 ``` javascript
   "# My required recipe